 - 1/2 teaspoon freshly ground black pepper

-- 1 1/2 cups shredded skinless, boneless rotisserie chicken breast (about 6 ounces)
+- 1 1/2 cups shredded skinless, boneless rotisserie chicken or turkey breast (about 6 ounces)

 - 1 8-ounce package precooked wild rice and/or brown rice (for gluten-free, check package for GF certified)